Sneftel/gull/readme.md

 Solder only one connector per thumbboard: J1 on one, J2 on the other.
 The thumb cluster switches will be on the opposite side from the connector.

+The FFC connectors have pin 1 indicators that are subtle at best.
+Make sure to solder them consistently; the connections will work when reversed if the column pin mapping is reversed.

 ### Assemble the frame

 ![Closeup of the frame interconnects](images/interconnect.jpg)